predictiveworks/cdap-spark/works-ml/docs/GBTPredictor-sparkcompute.md

 # Gradient Boosted-Tree Predictor

 ## Description
+This machine learning plugin represents the prediction stage that leverages a trained Apache Spark ML "Gradient-Boosted Trees classifier model" or "Gradient-Boosted Trees regressor model.
+The model type parameter determines whether this stage predicts from a classifier or regressor model.

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.

 ### Model Configuration
+**Model Name**: The unique name of the machine learning model.

+**Model Stage***: The stage of the ML model.
+Supported values are 'experiment', 'staging', 'production' and 'archived'.
+Default is 'experiment'.

+**Model Variant**:

 ### Data Configuration